nunesmatheus/pdf-parsy/README.md

 AWS credentials should have permissions to:
 - Read from the provided S3 bucket that stores the PDF to be analyzed
-- Write the extracted images from the PDF on the provided folder
+- Write the extracted images from the PDF on the folder set by S3_SAMPLE_IMAGES_FOLDER on the previous step

 - Run the function: